Fire Marshal Training in London by London Fire Consultants.

 You will, no doubt, be well aware of the potentially devastating effects of fires in the workplace in terms of lives lost, injuries, damage to property and the environment, and to business continuity.
 You may also be aware that it is believed that most fires are preventable.
 The importance of fire safety in the workplace is underpinned by health and safety legislation that places a duty on employers to establish policies and procedures and ensure their employees receive appropriate training.
 This Fire Marshall training course in London is designed for employees who want to develop their basic fire safety awareness in order to assist their employer by undertaking more specific fire safety roles in the workplace to manage fire risk.

 This fire marshal course is designed for anyone wishing to obtain the skills, knowledge and confidence to monitor and control fire safety in any workplace environment.
-Fire marshal (warden) training covers following topics:
+Fire marshal (warden) training covers the following topics:

-• The hazards and risks associated with fire in the workplace
+The hazards and risks associated with fire in the workplace

-• How fire risk is controlled in the workplaceGeneral Housekeeping
+How fire risk is controlled in the workplace/General Housekeeping

-• The role of the nominated fire warden
+The role of the nominated fire warden

-• The principles and practice of fire safety management at work
+The principles and practice of fire safety management at work

-• Fire safety legislationFire prevention
+Fire safety legislation/Fire prevention

-• Fire detection Fire classification
+Fire detection/Fire classification

-• Escape, drills and evacuation policy
+Escape, drills and evacuation policy

-• Importance of an assembly point and roll call
+Importance of an assembly point and roll call

-• Fire marshal roles and responsibilities
+Fire marshal roles and responsibilities

-• Record keepingTypes of fire extinguishers and their uses and limitations
+Types of fire extinguishers and their uses and limitations

-Fire safety training normally take 3 hours.
+Fire safety training normally takes 3 hours.

 How long is fire marshal training valid for?